rapyuta-robotics/alica/supplementary/alica_ros1/alica_ros_turtlesim/README.md

 1. In the top right corner, click on "More" and select "Task".
 2. Go to the tab "Task Repository", enter `TaskRepository` as the name of your TaskRepository and click on "Create New".
-3. Repeat step 1.
+3. Again open "More" -> "Task" from the top right menu and open the "Task" tab
-4. In the tab "Task", enter `DefaultTask` for the Task Name, select the TaskRepository `TaskRepository` in the drop down menu and click on "Create New".
+4. Enter `DefaultTask` for the Task Name, select the TaskRepository `TaskRepository` in the drop down menu and click on "Create New".

 ### 6.2 Create the Master Plan